TomokiMiyauci/memo/CONTRIBUTING.md

 ### Test

-This will run all logic test and document test:
+This will run all logic test and document test.

 ```bash
 deno test --import-map=./_test_import_map.json --doc